Esri/indoor-routing-xamarin/doc/index.md

 ### Feature data

 In this app, the [feature](http://support.esri.com/sitecore/content/support/Home/other-resources/gis-dictionary/term/feature) data represents building rooms and building walls data.
-They are included in the mmpk as [Feature Layers](http://support.esri.com/sitecore/content/support/Home/other-resources/gis-dictionary/term/feature%20layer).
+They are included in the mmpk as [feature layers](http://support.esri.com/sitecore/content/support/Home/other-resources/gis-dictionary/term/feature%20layer).
 In the application, these layers are referred to as Operational Layers and are used to display building information and run queries.
 Both the feature layers and the network data were created using the [CAD to GIS](http://www.arcgis.com/home/item.html?id=66cd6ea44302402c9eaad7ae0ad2bf72) set of tools developed by Esri's Professional Services group.

 ### Network data